reinierkof/magik-company/README.md

 ### Variables
 all variables that are assigned with "<<" in your current scope are available for completion Parameters will also be seen as variables within a scope.
+Loop variables are also available within the loop scope as variable.

 ### Methods
 When a type is available all methods on this type are available